 She's also the creator of the popular Friday night #SpoonieSpeak Twitter chat.

 A reincarnation of the wonderful Femsplain, Aloe is an online resource centered on self care.
 In addition to publishing articles and a newsletter, these innovators have a delightful Twitter presence with a bot that allows followers to tend to a digital community garden, send flowers to others, and more.

 Look out for their check-in app, which is in the works now and promises to be just fantastic.

 Although we only recently ran into Let's Queer Things Up!, we've already featured several articles from prolific and thoughtful writer Sam Dylan Finch.

 Sam covers the intersections of trans/queer identity, mental health, and social justice, and he does it remarkably well.
 Definitely a must-follow!

-This trio of blogs by the prolific Nina cover physical & mental illness, coping skills (including CBT/DBT), illness management, and positivity.
+This trio of blogs by the prolific Niko cover physical & mental illness, coping skills (including CBT/DBT), illness management, and positivity.
 Topics of special interest include post-concussion syndrome, EDS and co-morbid conditions, a wide range of mental illness, and much more.
-We regularly find all sorts of fantastic resources through her work.
+We regularly find all sorts of fantastic resources through their work.